WriteNaN/Cesium/README.md

-Warning: currently this codebase is very unstable, check back in few days!
+Warning: currently this codebase is very unstable, check back in few days